IceUnicorn93/Open-VTT/README.md

 # What are my Ideas for Open VTT?

-Open VTT is supposed to run on old, weak hardware.
+Open VTT is supposed to run perfectly on old, weak hardware.
 My initial goal were:
 - RAM usage: as low as possible
 - CPU usage: as low as possible